brandon-sexton/pysmad/README.md

 # PYXIS
 This package is a public astrodynamics analysis and simulation sandbox not intended for commercial use.
+Further details on functionality can be found on the [documentation] page.

 ## Contributing
 When making contributions to the pyxis code repository, please follow these standards as closely as possible: